hmcts/auto-shutdown/README.md

 ## Testing changes to this repo

-If you wish to test changes to the repo, create a pull request and then raise a new issue with the `pull-request` label.
+If you wish to test changes to the repo, create a pull request.
+An action will run to create a test issue for you and it will process that test issue.

-This label will be detected an a dedicated workflow will run so you can test the output of the changes.
+The issue will be named for your PR e.g. PR-100.

+The issue may get closed but this is expected.
+The same issue will be reused on subsequent runs so you don't need to open a new one.
+You can manually reopen the test issue if you need to test a change will close the issue.